 Hemangioma is the most common type of benign liver tumour.
 It is an abnormal growth of blood vessels of the liver that begins in the fetus.
-More than 10% of the normal population has hemangiomas in the liver.
+Between 10% and 20% of people in Canada have hemangiomas in the liver.
 Most people with hemangiomas have no symptoms and require no treatment.
 Some hemangiomas may rarely enlarge and some may bleed in which case they may require surgical removal.

 Hepatic adenomas are benign tumours of liver cells.
 Most do not cause symptoms and do not require treatment.
-Some however, have the potential to become cancers.
+Some, however, have the potential to become cancers.
 Often doctors will suggest a biopsy to assess the potential for cancer development.
 If they are large, they may cause pain or blood loss and may need to be removed.
 Hepatic adenomas occur more frequently in women and seem to be triggered in some cases by the birth control pill or by pregnancy.
 Focal nodular hyperplasia (FNH) is a tumour-like growth of several cell types.
 Although FNH tumours are benign, it can be hard to distinguish them from liver cancers.